Public transport in South Yorkshire: Concessions

 Various concessionary travel schemes are available for young people and students, senior citizens and the mobility impaired.

-Child fares and 'Zoom' travel passes
+Child fares and passes

 There is a single reduced fare for children under 11 across all buses and trams.
+Children under 4 can travel for free.

-Children between 11 and 18 years old who live in South Yorkshire can get a free Zoom Under 16 or Zoom 16-18, which must be shown to travel at the child fare.
+Young people between 11 and 18 years old who live in South Yorkshire can get a free Zoom Under 16 or Zoom 16-18, which must be shown to travel at the child fare.
 There are also Zoom Zero passes which allow primary and secondary school students to travel to and from school for free - these can be purchased or funded by a local council if eligible.

+Under 18s living in Barnsley can travel for free using the Barnsley MiCard.
+There are plans to roll this out county-wide in the future.

+Zoom 18-21 pass

-Until October 2023, South Yorkshire residents under 22, as well as students living in South Yorkshire during term-time could get a Zoom Beyond 18-21 travel pass, permitting the user to travel at reduced single fares on trams and some buses; however, the service was discontinued due to reduced government funding.
+Young people between the ages of 18 and 22 who live in South Yorkshire (including students who live in Sheffield during term-time) can get a Zoom Beyond 18-21 travel pass, permitting the user to travel at reduced single fares on trams and some buses.
+Originally it allowed the holder to travel at the same single fare as under-18s.
+In 2023, reduced government funding led to the scheme nearly being scrapped.
+It was later announced that the scheme would continue, but in a weaker form - with fares nearly doubling.